Torus actions on Alexandrov 4-spaces: Equivariant classification

-We refer the reader to \cite[1.3]{OrlRayII} for a more detailed exposition of this invariant. \end{itemize}
+We refer the reader to \cite[1.3]{OrlRayII} for a more detailed exposition of this invariant. \end{enumerate}

-In sum, to every orbit space $X^*$ of an effective and isometric $\soso$-action on $X$ we associate the following set of invariants,
+In sum, to every orbit space $X^\ast$ of an effective and isometric $\soso$-action on $X$ we associate the following set of invariants,

-We will show below that, as in the smooth case, this set of weights classifies not only the space $X$ up to equivariant homeomorphism, but also the action up to orientation.
+In the following we show that, as in the smooth case, this set of weights classifies not only the space $X$ up to equivariant homeomorphism, but also the action up to orientation.
 Some remarks are in order.

 \begin{rem} If one of the sets $C$, $RF\cup SF$ or $E$ is empty, we denote it on the set of invariants by --. \end{rem}